Besançon: Where Our Barge Through Burgundy Begins

 Le maire de Besançon. © 2023 Ralph Grizzle

-Walking the streets after checking in, Besançon seemed almost eerily quiet.
-This was a university town, yet at 9 p.m. we encountered very few people.
-After Paris, it felt subdued, almost sleepy.
-But I had been here before and knew better than to judge it too quickly.
+Walking the streets after checking in, Marucia and I found the city eerily quiet.
+It’s a university town, yet at 9 p.m. we encountered almost no one.
+After Paris, Besançon felt subdued — almost sleepy.
+But having been here before, I knew better than to judge it too quickly.
 By day the city came to life, and by the following evening it had found its rhythm.

 IMG 1832